-20mph Speed Limits: 20mph is Plenty
+20mph Speed Limits: slower is safer

 If you want to read more about 20mph speed limits you can do so in the attached mythbusters document: